saintpetejackboy/headlessSalesRiverScraper/README.md

 - [Puppeteer](https://pptr.dev/) - For automated web browser control
 - [Cheerio](https://cheerio.js.org/) - Used to parse and manipulate HTML
 - [CORS](https://github.com/expressjs/cors) - Middleware to enable CORS

+## Other Notes

+It is highly likely that you will still need to do your own parsing - either of the email, or their incoming SMS that contain the link.
+This way, you can track, parse, extract, log and queue these processes somewhere.
+Whatever language you use to perform the other task, all it really has to do is be able to POST the URL to the endpoint created by this script.
+The response back will contain all the information you need to insert the lead in your database (via JSON).

+There are environment variables for controlling the access allowed (from your other server), as well as the Sales River client (assuming it may not be Consumer Affairs), and a few other parameters.
+A future update may allow the response to be sent to a different (or multiple) other endpoints waiting for the JSON, but it is not currently a priority.

 ## Contributing